-Grids offer a wide range of services.
+Grids offer a wide range of services:

 - Single sign-on authentication, authorization, and security.
 These services let users launch applications on any of the grid's resources by means of a standard authentication certificate.
 By using "proxy certificates," a user's application running on one machine can launch and communicate with another application running on another machine.
 Authorization services are automatically invoked to assure that the user or the user's agent has the authority and funding to access the resources. - A standardized grid-wide name space for files and other resources.
 The World Wide Web uses the ubiquitous Uniform Resource Identifier as a widearea name space for delivering content between Web servers and browsers.
 Web caches provide mechanisms that allow data to be replicated and moved to locations closer to the user.
-Tools such as FTP allow file transfer between resources, and

-- the single sign-on enables the files to cross security domains. - Resource registration and discovery.
-Grids tend to be supported through familiar Internet services such as DNS and other hierarchical schemes like LDAP.
+Tools such as FTP allow file transfer between resources, and the single signon enables the files to cross security domains. - Resource registration and discovery.
+Grids tend to be supported through familiar Internet services such as DNS and other hierarchical schemes such as LDAP.
 Many grids support access to "large" resources (such as supercomputers), and the issues of discovery and registration for such resources are clearer than for, say, the collection of MP3 files on an undergraduate's laptop (a more typical P2P registration and discovery problem).
 This view of computers and programs as resources is essentially equivalent to viewing them as distributed objects, accessible through one of the four major distributedobject systems-SOAP, Java, COM, or Corba.
-Making resource components such as software packages accessible in this fashion is sometimes called "wrapping as a distributed object." - Resource accounting.
+Making resource components such as software packages accessible in this fashion is sometimes called "wrapping as a distributed object."

+- Resource accounting.
 Grids must enable users to be integrated into the accounting service of whatever resource they access.
-Each resource typically has some accounting service, possibly just through the ability to login, and the single sign-on lets users access that service through the grid. - Resource scheduling and coscheduling.
-The latter is exemplified by distrib-

-- uted applications wishing to reserve simultaneous access to multiple resources such as online instruments and supercomputers.
-This is particularly difficult as traditional batchqueuing techniques will not work. - Job monitoring and performance services.
+Each resource typically has some accounting service, possibly just through the ability to log in, and the single sign-on lets users access that service through the grid. - Resource scheduling and coscheduling.
+The latter is exemplified by distributed applications wishing to reserve simultaneous access to multiple resources such as online instruments and supercomputers.
+This is particularly difficult, because traditional batch-queuing techniques will not work. - Job monitoring and performance services.
 Users, grid managers, and applications need to be able to get information about the state of the grid at any given time.
 The service can tell users how their job is progressing or give application schedulers access to performance analysis tools such as network traffic monitors and resource load predictors.
 These are a special case of a more general information service, which provides access to the rich repository of knowledge needed to support computational science research.
-This includes online technical reports, details of the computational resources, and the dynamic data generated by job and performance monitors. - Specialized services.
+This includes online technical reports, details of the computational resources, and the dynamic data generated by job and performance monitors.

+- Specialized services.
 Examples include job submission, programming, job parameter specification, and the ability to compose applications from a set of basic capabilities available on individual sites.
 The last service would have been used in the example described earlier of sensor data streaming thorough multiple filters to multiple visualization devices. - Event service.
-The multiple servers defining an operational computational grid communicate by timestamped messages defining state changes and control instructions.
+The multiple servers defining an operational computational grid communicate by time-stamped messages defining state changes and control instructions.
 The event service handles the fault-tolerant and high-performance delivery of messages.
 This enables synchronization of state between multiple clients and resources.
-Also, a grid-wide trouble-tracking system can be built on top of the event service. - Object management.
-The classic Web requires only basic Internet services to operate, whereas a grid requires sophisticated tools to manage the many different objects that it supports.
-Users, devices (computers, sensors, PDAs, storage systems), jobs, events, and software are all objects to be managed as distributed objects.
-New distributed XML and database technology is being developed to address this critical area.
+Also, a grid-wide trouble-tracking system can be built on top of the event service.